 The EGFR signaling system is quite complex which may explain the modest objective response rates that have been achieved with clinical trials of EGFR inhibitors to date, as well as the disparities observed between clinical and preclinical findings.
 Metastatic colorectal predictive algorithms to identify additional patients with metastatic colorectal cancer who are unlikely to respond to treatment with an EGFR-targeted monoclonal antibody are being developed.
 These algorithms include the addition of BRAF, expression to NRAS/KRAS analysis.
 BRAF testing is included in the 2016 NCCN guidelines under principles of pathologic review.

 KRAS and NRAS mutation analysis may be considered medically necessary to predict nonresponse to cetuximab and panitumumab in the treatment of metastatic (Stage IV) colorectal cancer.
 Testing must be done prior to initiation of therapy.

 Testing for the BRAF V600E mutation may be considered medically necessary to further stratify those patients with KRAS wild type tumors and to guide treatment for colorectal cancer.
 Testing must be completed prior to therapy.

-BRAF mutation analysis with a diagnosis of stage IIIC or IV metastatic melanoma to predict nonresponse to vemurafenib, dabrafenib, or trametinib may be considered medically necessary.
+BRAF mutation analysis with a diagnosis of stage IIIC or IV (metastatic or unresectable) metastatic melanoma to predict nonresponse to vemurafenib, dabrafenib, or trametinib may be considered medically necessary.
 Testing must be completed prior to therapy.

 KRAS, NRAS or BRAF mutation analysis for all other indications, including but not limited to the following, is considered investigational: